11% off all orders w/ code

 Embroidery: What is it?

 Embroidery is a method of customization that uses thread to stitch an image onto a garment using a machine.
-It is commonly used on various customized products, such as backpacks, towels, blankets, beanie hats, baseball hats, and shirts.
+People commonly use it on various customized products, such as backpacks, towels, blankets, beanie hats, baseball hats, and shirts.

 • Fast Production Rate: Custom embroidery orders can be completed quickly using top-of-the-line machines.